egos® – the legal

 10% |

-un-professional email badly worded, spelling mistakes and using several
+a very un-professional email badly worded, spelling mistakes and using

 BNP Paribas |